Hamas militant group launches unprecedented operation against Israel with rockets and infiltration

 Salah Arouri, an exiled Hamas leader, said the operation was a response “to the crimes of the occupation.”
 He said fighters were defending the Al-Aqsa Mosque in Jerusalem and the thousands of Palestinian prisoners held by Israel.

+The operation, coming on the major Jewish holiday of Simchat Torah, caught Israel off-guard, raising memories of the 1973 war in which Israel's enemies launched a surprise attack on Yom Kippur.

-The Israeli military confirmed an infiltration had occurred in several locations near the Gaza border in southern Israel.
+The Israeli military confirmed Saturday that an infiltration had occurred in several locations near the Gaza border in southern Israel.
 It ordered residents to remain indoors.

-“The military declares a state of war alert,” it said in a statement.
-“In the last hour, the Hamas terrorist organization had begun a massive shooting of rockets from the Gaza Strip into Israeli territory, and terrorists infiltrated into Israeli territory in a number of different locations.”
+“In the last hour, the Hamas terrorist organization had begun a massive shooting of rockets from the Gaza Strip into Israeli territory, and terrorists infiltrated into Israeli territory in a number of different locations," it said.

-It said Hamas "will face the consequences and responsibility."
-Prime Minister Benjamin Netanyahu and top security officials were convening for an emergency meeting.
+Cities and towns in southern Israel emptied as the military closed roads near Gaza and millions of Israelis scrambled to bombs shelters while air raid sirens wailed overhead.
+In the kibbutz of Nahal Oz, just 4 kilometers (2.5 miles) from the Gaza Strip, terrified residents who were huddled indoors said they could hear constant gunfire echoing off the buildings.

+The army said residents next to Gaza should stay in their homes due to the infiltration.

 Israel has built a massive fence along the Gaza border meant to prevent infiltrations.
 It goes deep underground and is equipped with cameras, high-tech sensors and sensitive listening technology.
 The infiltration marked a major accomplishment — and escalation — by Hamas.

-The sound of outgoing rockets whooshing through the air could be heard in Gaza and sirens wailed as far away as Tel Aviv and Jerusalem during an early morning barrage that lasted for over two hours.
+The sound of outgoing rockets whooshing through the air could be heard in Gaza and sirens wailed in Tel Aviv and Jerusalem during an early morning barrage that lasted for over two hours.
 Israel's Magen David Adom rescue agency said a 70-year-old woman was critically injured when a rocket hit a building in southern Israel.
 Elsewhere, a 20-year-old man was moderately injured by rocket shrapnel, it said.

-As the rocket attacks continued throughout southern and central Israel, millions of Israelis were instructed to stay near bomb shelters in their homes and apartment buildings.
-The army said residents next to Gaza should stay in their homes due to the “security incident.”

 The launches came after weeks of heightened tensions along Israel's volatile border with Gaza, and heavy fighting in the Israeli-occupied West Bank.